kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

     // infrastructureRef is a required reference to a custom infra machine template resource
     // offered by an infrastructure provider.
+    // +required
-    InfrastructureRef corev1.ObjectReference `json:"infrastructureRef"`
+    InfrastructureRef clusterv1.ContractVersionedObjectReference `json:"infrastructureRef"`

     // nodeDrainTimeoutSeconds is the total amount of time that the controller will spend on draining a controlplane node
     // The default value is 0, meaning that the node can be drained without any time limitations.
     // +optional
     // +kubebuilder:validation:Minimum=0
     NodeDrainTimeoutSeconds *int32 `json:"nodeDrainTimeoutSeconds,omitempty"`

     // nodeVolumeDetachTimeoutSeconds is the total amount of time that the controller will spend on waiting for all volumes
     // to be detached.
 The default value is 0, meaning that the volumes can be detached without any time limitations.
     // +optional
     // +kubebuilder:validation:Minimum=0
     NodeVolumeDetachTimeoutSeconds *int32 `json:"nodeVolumeDetachTimeoutSeconds,omitempty"`

     // nodeDeletionTimeoutSeconds defines how long the machine controller will attempt to delete the Node that the Machine
     // hosts after the Machine is marked for deletion.
 A duration of 0 will retry deletion indefinitely.
     // If no value is provided, the default value for this property of the Machine resource will be used.
     // +optional
     // +kubebuilder:validation:Minimum=0
     NodeDeletionTimeoutSeconds *int32 `json:"nodeDeletionTimeoutSeconds,omitempty"`

     // Other fields SHOULD be added based on the needs of your provider.
 }